-From April 2013, the total benefits you can receive will be limited (capped) to £500 per week (£26,000 per year) for families, and £350 per week for single people without children.
+From April 2013, the total benefits claimants could receive were limited (capped) to £500 per week (£26,000 per year) for couples and lone parents, and £350 per week for single people without children.

-- You or your partner/child receives Disability Living Allowance (DLA)/ Personal Independence Payment (PIP)/ Attendance Allowance
+- A member of the household receives Disability Living Allowance (DLA)/ Personal Independence Payment (PIP) or Attendance Allowance

 - You or your partner receives Working Tax Credit